 Infographics consist of charts, images, and some text that explains the topic in a straightforward way.
 Contrarily, posters gather various types of information about a subject and tell it in an engaging aspect.

 Posters address information in different categories using numbers or words to represent quantitative data.
-On the other hand when creating infographics; symbols, marks or visual elements are used.
-While infographics also use text as a description of the data used, posters adapt iconic-type graphic components for visual design appeal.
+On the other hand, when creating infographics; symbols, marks or visual elements are used.
+While infographics also use text to describe the data, posters adapt iconic-type graphic components for visual design appeal.
 It usually takes 10 seconds to absorb the information of a poster.
 They are typically vertical in orientation and are supposed to be read from top to bottom.
 Infographics tend to be abstract visuals.
 They are not meant to be read, but to be studied, analyzed, and explored.
 Infographics help us to see the presented data in a new way and give us a new insight for problem solving and understanding.

-Lastly, to make it more clear, here is an example: Let’s say we have a predetermined message to deliver and you have data to support it.
+What’s an infographic example and when should we use them, you may ask?
+Let’s say we have a predetermined message to deliver and you have data to support it.
 Then, using a poster would be the best option.
 However, if you want the audience to interpret the message and have the data as the primary focus, an infographic would be the right choice.

-“Why are infographics important”, “what is the importance of infographics?'' are the most common searches for infographics.
-For a long time visualizations of data were controlled with a known rule: The denser the data, the more that data should have been streamlined for general audiences.
+“Why are infographics important,” “what is the importance of infographics?'' are the most common searches for terms relating to infographics.
+For a long time, visualizations of data were controlled with a known rule: The denser the data, the more that data should have been streamlined for general audiences.
 That standard prompted oversimplified representations that zeroed in only on featuring a summarized point.
-Infographics are one productive method of combining the best text, pictures, and configuration to speak to complex information that recounts a story that is asked to be shared.
-So, besides presenting the results, an infographic contains the "story" of your information that can be perceived by all individuals from your intended interest group, as well.
-And if your target audience does not share the same language as you, translating it to that language might be worth it.
+Infographics are one productive method of combining the best text, pictures, and configuration to speak to complex information that recounts a story.
+So, besides presenting the results, an infographic contains the "story" of your information.
+If your target audience does not share the same language as you, translating it to that language might be worth it.

 Out of 13 types of infographics.
 Here are the most important four: